NativeScript/docs-v7/docs/core-concepts/navigation.md

 <Frame id="firstFrame" defaultPage="home/home-page"/>
 ```

-There are several ways to perform navigation; which one you use depends on the needs of your app.
+There are several ways to perform a navigation; which one you use depends on the needs of your app.

 ### Navigate by page name